 Some piano lamps are expensive because they were designed specifically for pianos.
-The quality is also amazing on most lamps above $70.
+The quality is also amazing on most almost any light for piano, above $70.

-Also a good piano lamp with make your whole piano setup even more elegant.
+Also a great piano lamp with make your whole piano setup even more elegant.

 Our top pick is the Cocoweb 19″ Adjustable Piano Lamp.
-While it’s got eye-popping looks, it’s also a highly durable model and the LEDs are dimmable.
+While it’s got eye-popping looks, it’s also a highly durable model and the lights are dimmable.

 Where can I find piano lamps for baby grand pianos?

-The lamps and lights listed above work great with all types of pianos, including baby grand, grand pianos and upright pianos.
+The lights listed above work great with all types of pianos, including baby grand, grand pianos and upright pianos.

 It doesn’t matter if you have Yamaha, Roland, Casio or Steinway piano.
-All pianos require a good lamp if you are playing it at night.
+All pianos require a great lamp if you are playing it at night.